aceriou/WOWMeter/README.md

 # inactive project
-This project was abandoned, but the code will remain for whoever wants to start it up again, however if you chose to name it WOWMeter, please give credit to this repo.
+This project was abandoned, but the code will remain for whoever wants to start there own clickme site.
+Please don't host an exact replica of WOWMeter though, this serves as a base.

 This is sad.
 It was a good 3 years...